gavinmonahan/slurmCromwellGATK4/README.md

 ## Quick start guide

 If you're running on Kaya, this has all been done.
-Just edit your samples.txt files and skip to step 6.
+Just edit your `samples.txt` files and skip to step 6.

+The working directory on Kaya is `/group/hpi001/gatk/` for fastq files, tools, and references, and `/group/hpi001/gatk/slurmCromwellGATK4/` for files in this repo.
+Output directory is `/scratch/hpi001/gatk_out/`.

 You should use the `_nochildren.sh` shell files so all tasks run within one job.
 Running the other batch script will create a new job for each task which is tricky on Kaya due to limited resources and node configuration issues.
+IE if jobs spawn on different nodes, the next task will not be able to find the files.

 ### Installing and preparing environment for GATK4 with Cromwell